peter88213/yw-timeline/docs/usage.md

 # Events with this label become scenes in a newly created
 # yWriter project.

-item_category = Item

-# Events assigned to this category become items in the
-# Writer project.

 default_date_time = 2021-07-26 00:00:00

 # Date/time stamp for imported yWriter scenes without